-Some health-care facilities are tightening restrictions on where flowers, plants, balloons and other cheery items are allowed, citing concerns about the creative outdoor designs potential for infection, among other risks.
+Some health-care facilities are tightening restrictions on where flowers, plants, balloons and other cheery items are allowed, citing concerns about the potential for infection, among other risks.

 Most intensive-care units have been no-flower zones for decades.
 Many hospitals now have banned latex balloons out of concern for latex allergies.
 Now, some are extending limitations to ICU step-down units, cardiac-care units, pediatrics, labor and delivery units.

-Yet evidence linking flowers and plants to outbreaks of infection or illness in individual patients is minimal, infectious-disease experts say.
+Yet evidence linking flowers and plants to outbreaks of outdoor ideas infection or illness in individual patients is minimal, infectious-disease experts say.

 Click for more from the Wall Street Journal.